gnolang/gno/docs/overview.md

 ## What is gno.land?

-Gno.land is a Layer 1 blockchain platform that enables the execution of Smart Contracts using an interpreted version of the Go programming language called Gno.
+gno.land is a Layer 1 blockchain platform that enables the execution of Smart Contracts using an interpreted version of the Go programming language called Gno.

 ### Key Features and Technology

-1. **Interpreted Gno**: Gno.land utilizes the Gno programming language, which is based on Go.
+1. **Interpreted Gno**: gno.land utilizes the Gno programming language, which is based on Go.
 It is executed through a specialized virtual machine called the GnoVM, purpose-built for blockchain development with built-in determinism and a modified standard library.
 While Gno shares similarities with Go in terms of syntax, it currently lacks go routine support.
 However, this feature is planned for future development, ensuring deterministic GnoVM executions.
-2. **Consensus Protocol - Tendermint2**: Gno.land achieves consensus between blockchain nodes using the Tendermint2
+2. **Consensus Protocol - Tendermint2**: gno.land achieves consensus between blockchain nodes using the Tendermint2
    consensus protocol.
 This approach ensures secure and reliable network operation.
 3. **Inter-Blockchain Communication (IBC)**: In the future, gno.land will be able to communicate and exchange data with other blockchain networks within the Cosmos ecosystem through the Inter-Blockchain Communication (IBC) protocol.